EXCLUSIVE-Bain, Advent cancel sale of WorldPay's U.S. unit

 NEW YORK May 31 WorldPay's private equity owners, Bain Capital LLC and Advent International Corp, have canceled the auction of the payment processing firm's U.S. unit, WorldPay told Reuters on Friday.

-No potential buyer was willing to meet Bain's and Advent's price expectations of $800 million to $1 billion, sources familiar with the matter said.
+Several people familiar with the matter said the sale was aimed at raising as much as $1 billion.

-The buyout firms bought 80 percent of WorldPay from Royal Bank of Scotland Group Plc in 2010 for about 2 billion pounds ($3 billion) and were looking to sell WorldPay's U.S. assets to pay themselves a dividend and pay off debt.
+The buyout firms bought four-fifths of WorldPay from Royal Bank of Scotland Group Plc in 2010 for about 2 billion pounds ($3 billion) and were looking to sell WorldPay's U.S. assets to pay themselves a dividend as well as repay debt.

-Thomas H. Lee explored a partnership with iPayment, a New-York-based company that provides credit and debit card payment processing services to small businesses, in order to acquire WorldPay U.S., said the sources, speaking on condition of anonymity because details of the auction are confidential.

-WorldPay U.S. has earning before interest, taxes, depreciation and amortization (EBITDA) of between $90 and $130 million, depending on how its business is accounted for, making its valuation contentious, the sources said.

 "Following a strategic review of WorldPay U.S., we have concluded that the growth potential and value of the business will be maximized by remaining part of WorldPay Group," WorldPay spokesman Simon Kutner told Reuters in an email on Friday.
-He declined to comment on details of the auction.
+He declined to confirm details of the auction.

-Bain, Advent, Thomas H. Lee Partners, Thoma Bravo and CVC declined to comment.
-An iPayment official did not respond to a request for comment.

-London-based WorldPay is the second-largest provider of ATM services in the United States.
-It operates in 40 countries and processes millions of transactions every day, from debit and gift cards to loyalty cards, checks and electronic transfers.

 * Sareb close to auctioning 350 mln euro portfolio - source